RM0.00

 RM56.00

-Sarawak Batik with Pua Kumbu Motif - Corak Empat
+Sarawak Batik with Pua Kumbu Motif - Corak Tiga

 Each piece of Sarawak batik with pua kumbu motif is unique and reflects the skill and artistry of the artisan who created it.
 By purchasing this fabric, you are not only acquiring a beautiful and functional item, but you are also supporting the preservation of traditional culture and craftsmanship.